brainboxdotcc/DPP/docpages/04_advanced_reference.md

 The `DPP_EXPORT` macro ensures that on certain platforms (notably Windows) the symbol is exported to be available to the library user.

 ## Public vs private vs protected
 It is a design philosophy of D++ that everything possible in a class should be public, unless the user really does not need it (you should consider justifying in comments why) or user adjustment of the variable could badly break the functioning of the library.
 Avoid the use of accessors for setting/getting values in a class, except for bit fields, where you should provide accessors for setting and getting individual bits (for example, see `user.h`), or in the event you want to provide a "fluent" interface.
+The exception to this is where you want to provide a logic validation of a field, for example if you have a string field with a minimum and maximum length, you can provide a setter the user can *optionally use* which will validate their input.

+## Exceptions
+All exceptions thrown should derive from dpp::exception (see dpp/exception.h) - when validating string lengths, a string which is too long should be truncated using dpp::utility::utf8substr and any strings that are too short should throw a dpp::length_exception.

 ## Inheritance
 Keep levels of inheritance low.
 If you need to inherit more than 3 levels deep, it is probable that the design could be simplified.
 Remember that at scale, there can be tens of millions of certain classes and each level of virtual nesting adds to the `vtable` of that object's instance in RAM.